torvalds/linux/Documentation/filesystems/affs.rst

 By default, filenames are truncated to 30 characters without warning.
 'nofilenametruncate' mount option can change that behavior.

-Case is ignored by the affs in filename matching, but Linux shells do care about the case.
+Case is ignored by the affs in filename matching, but GNU/Linux shells do care about the case.
 Example (with /wb being an affs mounted fs)::

     rm /wb/WRONGCASE